-Armenia is the occupying power in the Nagorno-Karabakh region, as well as in the surrounding districts Aghdam, Jabrail, Fuzuli, Kalbajar, Gubadli, Lachin and Zangilan of Azerbaijan.
-Armenia exercises its authority over Nagorno-Karabakh by equipping, financing or training and providing operational support to the self-proclaimed Nagorno-Karabakh Republic and its forces, but also in coordinating and helping the general planning of their military and paramilitary activities.
+Since the end of the Nagorno-Karabakh War in 1994 until the start of hostilities on 27 September 2020, Armenia was the occupying power in the Nagorno-Karabakh region, as well as in the surrounding districts Aghdam, Jabrail, Fuzuli, Kalbajar, Gubadli, Lachin and Zangilan of Azerbaijan.
+United Nations Office Azerbaijan, United Nations – Azerbaijan: 25 years of partnership, 2017, p.
+57. Armenia exercised its authority over Nagorno-Karabakh by equipping, financing or training and providing operational support to the self-proclaimed Nagorno-Karabakh Republic and its forces, but also in coordinating and helping the general planning of their military and paramilitary activities.
 For further information on the use of proxy forces, see 'contemporary challenges for classification – control over proxy forces’ in our classification section.

 For a territory to be considered occupied it must be 'under the authority of the hostile army.'
 Article 42, 1907 Hague Convention (IV) Respecting the Laws and Customs of War on Land and its Annex: Regulations Concerning the Laws and Customs on Land.
 For an occupation to exist hostile foreign forces must exercise effective control.
 Three elements must be fulfilled for effective control to exist.

 - First, the armed forces of a foreign state are physically present in the territory and the territorial state did not consent to their presence.